Getting Started With Alpha Anywhere - Build Your First Web App

-Click System styles in the left column to display a list of build-in styles in Alpha Anywhere.
+Click System tab to display a list of build-in styles in Alpha Anywhere.
 Select the GrGray style and click OK.
 Then, click Next >.

 Alpha Anywhere contains several style versions.
 Styles with the "Gr" or "Mob" prefix and the iOS style are version 2 styles.
 To modify a version 2 style, the style must be copied locally (either as a 'Local' or 'Global' style) and modified directly.